 1 Set Financial Goals

 Your goals for the new year may be to develop a household budget that enables you to tackle debt and build savings for a more secure future.
-Perhaps is opening and focusing on a retirement account.
+Perhaps it is opening and focusing on a retirement account.
 Prioritize your goals and focus your attention on those which are most important to you.
 Whatever your financial objective, goal setting can help you achieve it.
 Put your goals in writing so you can revisit and evaluate if you are meeting your objectives in a focused and timely manner.
 Be specific and realistic.
-You want the goals to be attainable.
+You want your goals to be attainable.